-One of the great challenges we have once the application is created is to optimize it, so that it consumes fewer resources and also so that it returns responses more quickly; these aspects are required under many circumstances, for example, for SEO.
+One of the great challenges we face once the application is created is optimizing it, so that it consumes fewer resources and also returns responses more quickly; these aspects are required under many circumstances, for example, for SEO.

 Page loading speed is one of the most important factors that will determine the success or failure of a web application.

-Flask Caching allows you to store data in cache, so that it can be returned more quickly; this data is usually data from the database or documents processed in HTML, in this way, when receiving a request from the user, it is checked if it is cached:
+Flask Caching solves this by allowing data to be stored in a cache, so that it can be returned more quickly; this data is usually database records or processed HTML documents.
+In this way, when a request is received from the user, it checks if it is in the cache:

-1. If the results are cached, the cached results are returned.
+- If the results are in the cache, the cached results are returned.

-2. If the results are not cached, they are generated as implemented in the controller/view and then cached.
+- If the results are not in the cache, they are generated as implemented in the controller/view and then saved in the cache.

 We are going to install Flask Caching with: